July 20 Deadline

 AOPA invites students and residents to present orthotic/prosthetic research findings or a particular case study via a poster presentation.
 When students and/or residents submit an abstract for a poster, they are entered to win one of two prestigious awards–The Otto and Lucille Becker Award will be presented for the best orthotic abstract submitted and the Edwin and Kathryn Arbogast Award for the best prosthetic abstract submitted by a qualifying student or resident.

-The poster must be exhibited and presented at the AOPA World Congress for the award recipient to receive the prize.
-The winners of the two scientific poster awards will be published in the O&P Almanac.
+The poster must be exhibited and presented at the AOPA National Assembly for the award recipient to receive the prize.

 Abstracts will not be considered for either award if they have been previously presented, published, or are currently submitted with pending decision on acceptance elsewhere.

 These awards have been made possible by a special endowment by Becker Orthopedic and WillowWood.

 The Award Winner’s associated school will also be honored with an award.

 - Posters will be displayed in the exhibit hall.
 You must attach your pre-printed (70cm wide x 100cm tall) poster to the designated poster board by 4:00 p.m. on Thursday, September 8.
 Push pins will be provided for this purpose.
 Look for the board with your presentation title across the top.